-Fig. 1 Speech & silence plots for the first 9 minutes of conversation 8 between two male speakers, JMC and JMB, showing fragmentation of the discourse and progressive but not absolute alternations of speaker dominance.
+Fig. 2 Speech & silence plots for the first 9 minutes of conversation 8 between two male speakers, JMC and JMB, showing fragmentation of the discourse and progressive but not absolute alternations of speaker dominance.
 Each line shows one minute of speech, with speaker JMC's speech activity plotted above and that of speaker JMB plotted below.
-White space indicates lack of speech activity
+White space indicates lack of speech activity ball that is passed from one partner to the other.
 Although it is usually clear in most parts of the figure who is the 'dominant' speaker at any given moment, there is considerable overlap, and much simultaneous speaking.
 Yet when listening to this dialogue, the impression is one of harmony rather than discord.
 The overlaps are boosting, affirmative, encouraging, and supportive.